evlav/kdump-steamos/README.md

 #  CAVEATS / INSTRUCTIONS
 #  ###########################################################################
 #  (a) For now, we  don't automatically edit any GRUB config, so the minimum
-#  necessary action after installing this package is to add "crashkernel=160M"
+#  necessary action after installing this package is to add "crashkernel=192M"
 #  to your GRUB config in order subsequent boots pick this setting and do reserve
 #  the memory, or else kdump cannot work.
 The memory amount was empirically
-#  determined - 128M wasn't enough and 144M is unstable, so 160M seems good enough.
+#  determined - 144M wasn't enough and 160M is unstable, so 192M seems good enough.
 #  If you prefer to rely on pstore-RAM, no GRUB setting should be required; this
 #  is currently the default (see /etc/default/kdump).
 #
 #  (b) It requires (obviously) a RW rootfs - we've used tune2fs in order to make
 #  it read-write, since it's RO by default.
 Also, we assume the nvme partition
 #  scheme is default across all versions and didn't change with new updates
-#  for example - kdump relies in mounting partitions, etc.
+#  for example - both kdump and pstore relies in mounting partitions, etc.
 #
 #  (c) Due to a post-transaction hook executed by libalpm (90-dracut-install.hook),
 #  unfortunately after installing the kdump-steamos package *all* initramfs images